 - Did you hold onto the thread tails when you began stitching?

-Place the back piece right side up on flat surface and then place it between two gusset/crotch pieces.
+Place the back piece right side up on a flat surface and then place it between two gusset/crotch pieces.
 The right side of the back piece goes to the right side of one crotch piece, and the right side of another crotch piece goes to the wrong side of the back piece.
 Pin all 3 layers together and stitch.

 Now let’s connect the crotch pieces with the front.

 Roll the back piece between the two crotch pieces and place the front piece between the two crotch pieces and stitch.
-See how it’s done in the video below.

 Turn the gusset/crotch inside out – you will see that crotch seams are hidden inside.
 Press these seams to smooth them out.

-After all pieces are stitched together I prefer to finish raw fabric edges with 1 needle 3 thread overlock stitch ( on my serger).
+After all the pieces are stitched together I prefer to finish raw fabric edges with 1 needle 3 thread overlock stitch ( on my serger).
 This will also stitch together the sides of the crotch pieces and trim the fabric that stuck out from the seams.

 But this is completely optional.
-I made 3 pairs of panties from silk (for my daughter) and only did it for two of them, so in the images below you may see it not finished.
+I made 3 pairs of panties from silk (for my daughter) and only did it for two of them, so in the images below you may see it is not finished.